-Bladder cancer is the most common cancer of the urinary tract, and therefore highly treatable with options such as surgery, chemotherapy and radiation.
+Bladder cancer is the most common cancer of the urinary tract and is highly treatable with options such as surgery, chemotherapy and radiation.

-The bladder is an organ located in the pelvic cavity that stores and discharges urine.
+The bladder is an organ located in the pelvis.
+It stores and eliminates urine.
 Urine is produced by the kidneys, carried to the bladder by the ureters, and discharged from the bladder through the urethra.
-Bladder cancer accounts for approximately 90% of cancers of the urinary tract (renal pelvis, ureters, bladder, urethra).

 Cancer-causing agents (carcinogens) in the urine may lead to the development of bladder cancer.
 Cigarette smoking contributes to more than 50% of cases.
 Smoking cigars or pipes and exposure to second-hand smoke also increase the risk.

-The primary symptom of bladder cancer is blood in the urine known as hematuria.
-Hematuria may be seen grossly or microscopic and is usually painless.
+Blood in the urine (known as hematuria) is the primary symptom of bladder cancer.
+Hematuria may be visibly seen as red urine, (gross hematuria) or it may only be visible under a microscope (microscopic hematuria) and is usually painless.
 Other symptoms include frequent urination and pain upon urination (dysuria).

-Diagnosing bladder cancer often requires several steps of work-up.
-A complete medical history is used to identify potential risk factors (e.g., smoking, exposure to dyes).
+Diagnosing bladder cancer often requires several unique steps.
+A complete medical history is used to identify potential risk factors (i.e., smoking, exposure to dyes, etc.).

-- Common laboratory tests to diagnose bladder cancer include:
+Common laboratory tests used during the evaluation fore bladder cancer may include:

 - Urinalysis to detect microscopic hematuria

 - Urine cytology to detect cancer cells by examining cells flushed from the bladder during urination